Get

 Pay attention to the kinds of places that your cat prefers to sleep.
 Many cats have a “type” when it comes to their sleeping spots.
 Some don’t like to feel vulnerable while they sleep, so they find spaces under furniture or in dark rooms.
 You will want to get these cats a hooded bed.

 Other cats like the cushy lifestyle and will sleep on pillows, blankets, beds, your lap, or anything else soft to satisfy their need for a nap.
-If you have an older kitty, then a heated cat bed will often be a great match.
+If you have an older kitty, then a heated and padded cat bed will often be a great match.

 You might have to be willing to try out a couple of different products before finding the right one for your cat, or if you can’t find anything your cat likes, you can create your own.